jdalrymple/gitbeaker/README.md

 })
 ```

-## Migrating from node-gitlab/node-gitlab

-With the success of this library thanks to the community, this has become the main npm package to interact with the Gitlab API.
-As such, there will be a little bit of growing pains for those upgrading from the original node-gitlab v1.8 to our newest 3.0.0 release, far too many to list here.
-I hope the library is written clearly enough to ease this transition, but if there is anything that you're having trouble with please feel free to create an issue!
-If not myself, someone will definitely have the answer to help get you all setup up as quickly as possible.

 ## Docs

-Although there are the [official docs](https://github.com/gitlabhq/gitlabhq/tree/master/doc/api) for the API, there are some extra goodies offered by this package!
-After the 3.0.0 release, the next large project will be putting together proper documentation for these goodies [#39]!
-Stay tuned!!
+Although there are the [official docs](https://github.com/gitlabhq/gitlabhq/tree/master/doc/api) for the API, this library comes with some extra goodies to make using the API easier.
+After the 5.0.0 release, the next large project will be putting together proper documentation for these goodies [#39]!
+Stay tuned!

 ## Development